Benjovengo/SmartLuxury/docs/TechnicalDoc.md

 #### hardhat.config.js

+To configure Hardhat to deploy a smart contract to the Goerli Testnet, you will need to add a network entry to your `hardhat.config.js` file containing the following parameters:

+- `chainId`: This is the unique identifier of the Goerli network.
+The value for this parameter should be set to `5`.

+- `rpcUrl`: This is the URL of the Goerli testnet's JSON-RPC endpoint.
+The default value for this parameter is `https://rpc.goerli.mudit.blog/`.

+- `blockExplorerUrl`: This is the URL of the Goerli testnet's block explorer, which can be used to view transactions and smart contract data on the network.
+The default value for this parameter is `https://goerli.etherscan.io/`.

 ```
 // Replace this private key with your Goerli account private key
 // To export your private key from Metamask, open Metamask and